-A noncontrolled section 902 corporation is any foreign corporation in which the taxpayer (domestic corporation) meets the stock ownership requirements of section 902(a) (or, in applying the look-through rules (described below), the CFC receiving the dividend meets the requirements of section 902(b)).
+Definition.
+A noncontrolled section 902 corporation (10/50 corporation) is any foreign corporation in which the taxpayer (domestic corporation) meets the stock ownership requirements of section 902(a) (or, in applying the look-through rules (described on page 3), the CFC receiving the dividend meets the requirements of section 902(b)).

-Generally, a CFC is not treated as a noncontrolled section 902 corporation for any distribution out of its earnings and profits (E&P) for periods when it was a CFC.
-Dividends received from a CFC are assigned to other separate categories under the look-through rules.
-Exceptions apply.
-See Look-Through Rules below.
+Generally, a CFC is not treated as a 10/50 corporation for any distribution out of its E&P accumulated in periods when it was a CFC.
+Dividends received from a CFC are generally assigned to other separate categories under the look-through rules (described on page 3) if the dividends are paid out of E&P accumulated in periods when it was a CFC.
+Dividends received from a CFC that are paid out of E&P accumulated when it was not a CFC are treated as dividends from a 10/50 corporation.

-Also, see the special rule in section 904(d)(2)(E)(ii) that reduces the creditable taxes on high withholding tax interest of a noncontrolled section 902 corporation.
+Special rule.
+See section 904(d)(2)(E)(ii) for a special rule that reduces the creditable taxes on high withholding tax interest of a 10/50 corporation.
 Report the reduction on line E of Schedule G.